penfever/a-world-on-fire/README.md

 ### Basics

 * pull the repo to some clean directory on your local drive before starting to edit the project
-* all data files should be hosted elsewhere in the cloud and downloaded via ipynb cells either using APIs, wget, gdown, etc. Please do not create PRs which include data
+* all data files should be hosted in the cloud and downloaded in a notebook cell using APIs, wget, gdown, etc. Please do not create PRs which include data.
 * please use gitignore to avoid adding unwanted files to your PRs (hidden files, local requirements, etc)

 ### Structure